Jessica Arseneau - Bourse Imago 2011. Photo par Mathieu Léger.

 (English follows)

-Imago offre une place particulière aux artistes imprimeur·e·s de la relève en offrant depuis 1996, la bourse Imago à un·e artiste finissant·e en arts visuels de l’Université de Moncton ou de Mount Allison University de Sackville dans le dernier cinq (5) ans.
-Cette bourse de perfectionnement offre l’occasion d’approfondir une recherche en estampe et continuer une production au Nouveau-Brunswick.
+Imago offre une place particulière aux artistes imprimeur·e·s de la relève en offrant, depuis 1996, la bourse Imago à un·e candidat·e ayant obtenu son baccalauréat en arts visuels à l’Université Mount Allison ou à l’Université de Moncton au cours des cinq (5) dernières années.
+Cette bourse de perfectionnement offre l’occasion d’approfondir une recherche en estampe et de continuer une production au Nouveau-Brunswick.
 Le·la·li récipiendaire de la bourse Imago monte une exposition solo à la Galerie Sans Nom au Centre culturel Aberdeen avec un cachet CARFAC.
 L’exposition aura lieu à l’automne l'année suivante.

 Le·la·li candidat·e doit: